EdgeVerve/oe-master-job-executor/README.md

 ## Usage
 The *oe-master-job-executor* module can be used to start any number of "masters", for performing various one-time-on-boot functions/operations.
 Each such usage creates one master.
-Creation of a master involves providing a name for the function and the actual function itself, as shown below:
+Creation of a master involves providing a name for the lock (or function) and the actual function itself, as shown below:

 ```javascript